KMS1260/Digital-Forensics-Data-Protection-Lifecycle/01-performing-drive-sanitization/README.md

 free space and then format that drive with FAT32.
 You will then copy some files to the drive.

 Open a Terminal window by selecting the Terminal Emulator from the Kali Linux toolbar.
-It may be helpful to maximize the Terminal window.
+It may be helpful to maximise the Terminal window.

 Enter fdisk -l to display the currently present storage devices connected to the Kali VM.
 ```bash